-Mai Men Dong Tang is a 6-ingredient Chinese Medicine formula with Dwarf Lilyturf Roots (Mai Dong) as a principal ingredient.
+Mai Men Dong Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that enrich Yin and moisten Dryness.

 There are two types of Stomach Deficiency that can lead to morning sickness: Stomach Qi Deficiency with Empty Cold and Stomach Yin Deficiency with Empty Heat.
 The latter one is more common among older women.

 Qi is a Yang element (which is naturally Hot), so a Qi Deficiency results in Cold symptoms such as a feeling of cold.
 In contrast Yin Deficiency normally causes Heat symptoms such as feeling of heat in the evening, malar flush or night sweats.